'Apocalypse Clock' Remains 100 Seconds to Midnight | World

 - What is the Doomsday Clock, and why does it indicate that since 1953 we have never been this close to a global catastrophe

-In this recent update of the hands, which held the 2020 record, outsideThe risks posed by nuclear proliferation, climate change and the pandemic have been exacerbated this year by “a dysfunctional information ecosystem that undermines rational decision-making”, says the NGO that, since the Cold War, makes this allegory of our exposure to global dangers.
+In this recent update of the hands, unchanged from the 2020 record, the risks posed by nuclear proliferation, climate change and the pandemic were considered.

+According to France Presse, the BPA pointed out that the risks were exacerbated this year by “a dysfunctional information ecosystem that undermines rational decision-making.”

-“We are stuck in a dangerous moment, which brings neither stability nor security,” said academic Sharon Squassoni, one of the editors of the Bulletin of Atomic Scientists, which manages this clock.
+“We are stuck in a dangerous moment that brings neither stability nor security,” said academic Sharon Squassoni, one of the editors of the Bulletin of Atomic Scientists.

 Covid among considered items